LukasVN/Unity-Projects/README.md

 # Unity-Projects [Lucas Varela Negro]
-Projects that I developed or that I am mdeveloping in my journey.
+Projects that I developed or that I am currently developing in my journey.

 __Personal Projects__